joemoose/psiops/docs/_Scratch Pad.md

 - AI was used to check spelling and grammatical errors.
 - AI assisted in researching the names of military weapons by nation in the 1980s for the [National Armament Roster](appendix.md#national-armament-roster) in the appendix.<br/>The table provides period-accurate names for players who might prefer, for example, a "British Sterling L2A3" to an "SMG."<br/>Details on Cold War-era standard weaponry are scattered across dozens of sources in several languages aside from exorbitant industry publications.
 I am neither an aficionado nor a scholar of Cold War military history and equipment.
 - The author, Zachary Taylor, wrote all other content.

+---

+!!! example

+	If your WILLPOWER is 1 and TACTICS is 0, the higher value is 1, so you gain 1 additional language, for a total of 3.